MarcinSkowronek27/friendly-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

 ## Development server
+Use `npm install`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+If you want to put the data, create a 'db' folder with a 'data.json' file in the 'app' folder.
+Paste the data into it (only whole array from key data) in format JSON.

 ## Code scaffolding